punnu10/DOC-24-7/README.md

 ## Demo
 https://systemzombieshospitalmanagement.netlify.app/
-(Type in Tanya as username and 123456 as password)
+(Type in anything as username and 123456 as password)

 ## 🛠️ Built With
 - HTML